 Hometown travel photography, learn the basics from home.
-I was recently reminded of a book on photography, I ghost wrote for a client about 4 years ago.
-It was the first book that I ghost written and it was about travel photography.
-For those that are not familiar with the concept of ghost writing, it means that while I wrote the book someone else’s name would be listed as the author.
+I was recently reminded of a book of photography I ghostwrote for a client about 4 years ago.
+It was the first book that I had ghostwritten and it was about travel photography.
+For those that are not familiar with the concept of ghostwriting, it means that while I wrote the book someone else’s name would be listed as the author.

 I recently was talking with a tourism board in Panama the topic being an all expenses paid fam trip. (a Fam trip or familiarization trip is a trip paid for by those you are visiting) Everything looked good, they loved my writing and my styles.
 However, my focus has been on scuba diving and I do not have many clients outside of scuba industry.
 The final negative is that I do not have a strong blog.

-The focus on this page will be travel within a five hour drive of Rochester New York.
+The focus on this page will be travel within five-hour drive of Rochester New York.
 The blogs will be a mix of articles and photography.
-The topics will be short getaways and information for the visitor, both local and out of town visitors.
+The topics will be short getaways and information for the visitor, both local and out-of-town visitors.

 Earlier this year, I met a few travel bloggers.
 They were on a fam trip just like I was.
 They however got there on the strength of their travel blogs followings.
 I will have to say that in some cases their writing left much to be desired.